expatriate (n) a person who lives outside their native country

-As a big and cosmopolitan city, there are a lot of internationals already living there and there are plenty of signs that make you feel comfortable and that ease your integration into the community.
-Here I list only 4 of them:
+As a big and cosmopolitan city, there are a lot of internationals already living there, and there are plenty of signs that make you feel comfortable and that ease your integration into the community.

 1) Berlin is an international city.
-You will hear many different languages in the streets, particularly if you’re Spanish or Italian you will feel that never left your country (for example, in neighborhoods like Neukoln).
+You will hear many different languages in the streets, particularly if you’re Spanish or Italian you will feel that never left your country (for example, in neighbourhoods like Neukoln).

 2) Berlin is a welcoming city.
-There are a lot of associations, meetups or couchsurfing events that help expats and internationals to meet.
+There are a lot of associations, meetups or Couchsurfing events that help expats and internationals to meet.

 3) Berlin is an active city.
 There are multiple and various activities to do every day and night.
 You will find your places quickly to develop your hobbies and find new ones.

 4) Try German!
-German is difficult but you will have plenty of free options to try to learn some of it and use it in your daily life, you can look for Facebook pages for learning German meetings.
+German is difficult, but you will have plenty of free options to try to learn some of it and use it in your daily life.
+You can look for Facebook pages for learning German meetings.

 MagTravelingGirl from TravelMe.World